Subscribe to updates

 Devolution for Oxfordshire

-The council is scheduled to consider a report regarding devolution for Oxfordshire.
-The report seeks the council's endorsement for the Cabinet to approve the submission of an Expression of Interest (EOI) to the government for a Mayoral Strategic Authority (MSA).
-The EOI is described as an early-stage invitation to the government to engage in discussions, and is different from the Local Government Reorganisation proposal.
+The council was asked to consider a report regarding devolution for Oxfordshire, and to endorse the cabinet's decision to submit an Expression of Interest (EOI) to the government for a Mayoral Strategic Authority (MSA).
+The EOI was described as an early-stage invitation to the government to engage in discussions, distinct from the council's Local Government Reorganisation proposal.

-The report states that the EOI represents a joint proposal agreed by leaders across Oxfordshire and the wider region, and reflects a shared ambition for greater local control and improved outcomes for residents.
-It notes that devolution could bring enhanced powers and resources for local leaders around transport, housing, skills and economic development, and that an MSA would provide a formal governance structure to deliver these benefits collaboratively.
+The EOI was a joint proposal agreed by leaders across Oxfordshire and the wider region, reflecting a shared ambition for greater local control and improved outcomes for residents.
+The report stated that devolution could bring enhanced powers and resources for local leaders around transport, housing, skills, and economic development, and that an MSA would provide a formal governance structure to deliver these benefits collaboratively.

-The Cabinet report attached as Annex A identifies that Cabinet are asked to:
+The cabinet report attached as Annex A identified that cabinet were asked to:

 • Confirm commitment to devolution as a strategic approach for Oxfordshire.